 Just consider the state of the world!
-Wars, bombs, political upheavals and countries, reeling from nature’s havoc.
+Wars, bombs, political upheavals and countries, reeling from nature’s havoc, all following a global pandemic.
 On the other hand, the state of your body, too, might not be all you wish it was.

 It’s easy to slip into the ‘ain’t it awful’ syndrome then go toward blame, criticism or depression.
 These are all knee-jerk responses to the feeling of powerlessness.

 What if you chose a new footing for 2023 – a different knee-jerk, if you will.
 What if, in response to whatever ills you see – mental, emotional, physical, political, global – you chose to switch your focus from the issue at hand to asking yourself, “What’s possible here?”

 For example, you would think that one lone individual, a survivor of the Nazi labor camps, couldn’t do anything about something as big and awful as the Holocaust.